Frieren: Production

-Katsuma Ogura, the editor-in-charge of Frieren: Beyond Journey's End, noted Yamada's previous work Bocchi Hakase to Robot Shōjo no Zetsubō Teki Utopia did not sell well, but Ogura considered it a masterpiece.
+Katsuma Ogura, the editor-in-chief of Frieren: Beyond Journey's End, noted Yamada's previous work Bocchi Hakase to Robot Shōjo no Zetsubō Teki Utopia did not sell well, but Ogura considered it a masterpiece.
 This led to a suggestion to give Yamada an illustrator for his next manga.
 They had several ideas, including a gag manga, which resulted in storyboards for a one-shot of Frieren.
 Upon reading the storyboards, Ogura started laughing, saying it was not a comedy at all.
 When Yamada finished the first storyboard, Ogura contacted Tsukasa Abe, and asked him to draw a character chart and send the work to the editorial department.
 Yamada was impressed, and submitted the project to the editorial department after Ogura asked him to do it.
 Ogura was pleased with Abe's artwork and suggested he work with Yamada.
-Yamada approved of the first illustration of protagonist Frieren, believing the she had an aura of humanity.
+Yamada approved of the first illustration of protagonist Frieren, believing that she had an aura of humanity.

 During an editorial department meeting, the editor in charge said: "If we decide on a good title, we will pay a prize of 10,000 yen out of our own pocket".
 One of the title ideas submitted by the deputy editor-in-chief was Sōsō no Frieren, and Yamada and Abe decided to use it for the manga.

 Frieren: Beyond Journey's End began serialization in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on April 28, 2020.
 In January 2023, it was announced the manga would go on hiatus; it resumed in March of that same year.
 It went on another hiatus in May 2024 and resumed in August; it went on hiatus again in December of the same year.
 The series resumed on July 23, 2025; however, in October of the same year, it was announced that the manga would enter indefinite hiatus.
 The announcement noted that the hiatus is for Yamada and Abe to focus on their health, adding that it came after discussions between the creators and the magazine's editorial staff about adjusting the serialization pace of the manga.

 Media

 Manga

 Written by Kanehito Yamada and illustrated by Tsukasa Abe, Frieren: Beyond Journey's End debuted in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on April 28, 2020.
 Shogakukan has collected its chapters into individual tankōbon volumes, the first of which was published on August 18, 2020.
-As of March 18, 2025, 14 volumes have been released.
+As of December 18, 2025, 15 volumes have been released.

 In February 2021, Viz Media announced it had licensed the series for English release in North America, and the first volume was published on November 9, 2021.
-On May 9, 2023, Viz Media launched its Viz Manga digital manga service; the series' chapters are published in English in North America at the same time as their release in Japan.
-In Southeast Asia, the manga has been licensed by Shogakukan Asia under the title Frieren: Remnants of the Departed.
+On May 9, 2023, Viz Media launched its Viz Manga digital distribution service, where the series' chapters are published simultaneously with their release in Japan.
+In Southeast Asia, the manga has been licensed by Shogakukan's subsidiary, Shogakukan Asia, under the title Frieren: Remnants of the Departed.